QUILT PREPARATION FOR BEST RESULTS

 The cost for long arm quilting is $.02 per square inch.
 If your quilt measures 60” x 90”, your quilt measures 5400 square inches x $.02 for a total of $108.00.
 For smaller items our minimum flat rate is $25.
 The batting is extra.
 The thread cost is included in the quilting price.

 Please note that if there are puckers, “waves”, or excessive fullness in the quilt top that these cannot be quilted out.
 The top should be flat and square for best results.
-The Gammill, like all sewing machines, is a mechanical device and sometimes have a mind of their own!
+The Gammill, like all sewing machines, is a mechanical device and sometimes has a mind of it's own!
 Although we will do our utmost to insure perfect results every time, on very rare occasions a mechanical problem can occur which may result in minor damage to a quilt top and/or backing.